 Website Typography Guidelines

 If you opt for two different typefaces, select options that are visually compatible but distinguishable from each other.
+Some of my favorite pairings are Lora + Open Sans,

-2. Use a sans serif font for body text.
+2. Use a sans-serif font for body text.

-This doesn’t mean you can’t use serif fonts on your website at all — a serif text in a title, heading, pull quote, or decorative section can draw attention and provide nice contrast.
+This doesn’t mean you can’t use serif fonts on your website at all — a serif text in a title, heading, pull quote, or decorative section can draw attention and provide a nice contrast.
 However, for blocks of text that require more effort to read and understand, your text is better “sans.”

 3. Stick to standard fonts at first.